ministryofjustice/laa-check-client-qualifies/README.md

 ### PDF Accessibility

-When generating PDFs from an eligibility check, we found that the iOS screenreader, was having difficulty announcing the numbers in our tables.
-To combat this, we created the `pdf_friendly_numeric_table_cell` method which uses the `govuk-!-text-align-right` override class, instead of using the `numeric: true` class (for a cell with a number in it).
+When generating PDFs from an eligibility check, we found that the iOS screenreader, was having difficulty announcing the numbers in our tables and also focussing on `<h2>` and `<p>` html elements on a mobile/tablet screen.

+To combat difficulty announcing numbers, we created the `pdf_friendly_numeric_table_cell` method which uses the `govuk-!-text-align-right` override class, instead of using the `numeric: true` class (for a cell with a number in it).
 Call this method (with the relevant arguments, for this method’s parameters) anytime you want to create a table cell with a number in it, for the use in a PDF.

+To combat focussing on elements on a mobile/tablet, we replaced `<p>` html elements with `<li>` and nested `<h2>` html elements into `<ul>`structure.
+In addition we have removed the `<li>` stylings for those not using screen readers.

 ### Data analysis